 All set snares must be staked to the ground or attached to an object to prevent the snare from being dragged.

-Snares must not be set where an animal caught by the snare becomes fully or partially suspended or drowns.
+Snares must not be set where an animal caught by the snare may become fully or partially suspended or drown.

 Anyone wishing to set snares must be accredited and also have their operator ID number.